 One of the most successful songs on Ariana Grande’s now-ubiquitous summer album, Sweetener, was a song called “breathin”— a ballad that issued a clarion call to “just keep breathin'” when times get rough.
 Another song from the same album, “get well soon”, addresses the singer’s struggle with anxiety directly.

 Part of this thematic emergence of mental-health-as-pop-fodder likely has to do with the normalizing of mental health issues in culture writ large; it’s an aspect of wellness that is no longer tertiary to the mainstream.
 Pop music’s embrace of neuroses in the 2010s has become what apathy was to grunge in the 1990s.

-Another interesting development in the emergence of this new sound is the yearning for belonging that is now a defining sentiment on pop radio.
+Another interesting development in the emergence of this new sound is the yearning for belonging that is now a defining sentiment on pop and indie radio.
 As Alan Turry, the Managing Director of the Center for Music Therapy at NYU Steinhardt, points out, this era of more melodic music “is trying to draw people in, whereas percussive music is about pushing people out.”
 This observation harkens to a larger sense of shared isolation, and an amorphous longing for community that has defined much of the social media era.

 In this spirit, Turry practices the Nordoff-Robbins technique, an approach to music therapy that “emphasizes the clinical benefits of an unfolding creative process,” which Turry says can “harness the energy generated by anxiety into a self-affirming experience.”